Hugh L. Scott: Preservation of Plains Indian Sign Language

+Scott worked heavily with the Bureau of American Ethnology to preserve Plains Indian Sign Language (PISL), also called American Indian Sign Language (AISL), a now endangered form of sign language once utilized heavily by Plains Indians as a lingua franca with other tribes and Europeans.
+Scott first learned PISL from a Kiowa soldier, I-See-O, during his time in the military, particularly while stationed at Fort Sill with Troop L of the 7th Cavalry.

+Throughout the 1930s Scott, Richard Sanderville, and others engaged heavily with various tribes in order to compile what later became known as the The Indian Sign Language (1930).
+The Indian Sign Language was a silent short film which was filmed during the Indian Sign Language Grand Council which highlighted the uniqueness of PISL and its endangerment as an auxiliary form of communication.
+The council for the film was held in September 1930 in Montana and was hosted by the Blackfeet Nation, the council consisted of 18 participants from 12 different tribes and language groups, all of which knew PISL.
+Following Scott's death in 1934, Sanderville continued Scott's work by creating the Dictionary of Indian Sign Language (1930/1, 1934), a filmed dictionary of various hand signs.

+Death and legacy

 Scott died in Washington, D.C., on April 30, 1934, and was buried among many other family members in Section 2 of Arlington National Cemetery.

 There is a large bas relief memorial plaque in his honor in the Washington National Cathedral.
 His papers are held by the Library of Congress and Princeton University.

 The various Army bases previously named for Confederate generals received those names on Scott's watch as Chief of Staff, even though it took place during his participation in the Root Mission to the Russian Provisional Government.